Crossroads Christian Communications

-Crossroads Christian Communications is a Canadian non-profit charitable corporation located in Burlington, Ontario, Canada.
-100 Huntley Street, the flagship television program of Crossroads was founded by David Mainse and is the longest running daily Christian television program in Canada.
+Crossroads Christian Communications Inc. is a Canadian non-profit charitable corporation based in Burlington, Ontario.
+Its flagship television program, 100 Huntley Street, was founded by David Mainse and is the longest running daily Christian television program in Canada.
 Crossroads interacts with its viewers via 24/7 prayer lines, and it has also been a not-for-profit aid agency for over 25 years, having responded in times of natural disaster worldwide, raising funds and partnering with on-site, non-government organizations for emergency relief and long-term rebuilding strategies.